LockateMe/hpka.js/README.md

 This library is dependent on [libsodium](https://github.com/jedisct1/libsodium).
 You need to include a [wrapped and emscripten](https://github.com/jedisct1/libsodium.js) compiled version of it.

 Prerequisites:
-* autotools (necessary to compile libsodium)
+* GNU Build System (that contains `automake` and `libtool`, necessary to compile libsodium)
 * emscripten (necessary to compile libsodium to javascript)
-* nodejs (necessary to build the dynamic wrapper for the js build and run tests)
+* nodejs or io.js (necessary to build the dynamic wrapper for the js build and run tests)

 Here's how you should do it:

-Once you've got the cloned this repo, run
+Once you've got the cloned this repo and installed the dependencies, run
 ```shell
 make
 ```